dustinpfister/blog_posts/_posts/js-event-object.md

 ## 7 - Event propagation, event object target, current target, and stop propagation method

 Yet another topic that is relative to event objects would be the topic of event propagation, also often known as event bubbling.
-This is where one has one or more child elements in a parent element and when an event happens in one of the child elements it will fire any event handers for that child, but also for the parent element of that child element, and so on.
+This is where one has one or more child elements in a parent element and when an event happens in one of the child elements it will fire any event handlers for that child, but also for the parent element of that child element, and so on.
 This is why there is a target, and current target property in an event object as this will come into play for any and all events that will propagate such as an on click event.
-The target property is a reference to where the event started, while the current target property is a reference to the current element in a propagation of even handlers firing for this event that happened in the target.
+The target property is a reference to where the event started, while the current target property is a reference to the current element in a propagation of event handlers firing for this event that happened in the target.

 ### 7.1 - Basic example of event propagation, target and current target properties of an event object

-First off a basic example of this event propagation with a client event, and also some code that will hep to show what the difference is between the target and current target properties of an event object.
+First off, a basic example of this event propagation with a client event, and also some code that will help to show what the difference is between the target and current target properties of an event object.

 ```html
 <html>